seL4/sel4-tutorials/tutorials/threads/threads.md

  `KernelUserStackTraceLength` cmake variable.

 ```
-Caught cap fault in send phase at address (nil)
+Caught cap fault in send phase at address 0
 while trying to handle:
 vm fault on data at address 0x2 with status 0x4
 in thread 0xffffff8008140400 "child of: 'tcb_threads'" at address 0x401e66